edenreich/voyager-laravel-backend/README.md

 To do so just increase `cluster_node_count` variable.
 The `src` directory will be packaged into a docker image and pushed to a dockerhub.

-Do note that on the first run the creation of the cluster on digitalocean can take up to 20min.
+Do note that on the first run the creation of the cluster on digitalocean can take up to `20min`.

+This setup goal is to create a kubernetes cluster for each environment - `staging` or `production`, depending on the chosen workspace, defaults to `staging`.

 ## Todo